Pattern Matching

-Pattern matching is a powerful feature in Rust that allows you to match complex data structures and perform different actions based on their shape.
-Here are some examples of how pattern matching works in Rust:
+Pattern matching is a powerful feature that allows you to match complex data structures and perform different actions based on their shape.

 Matching Literals